BryantJMoy/BryantJMoy.github.io/index.md

 ---

 <img align="left" src="assets/moy.jpg" hspace="20"  width="330" height="309" >

+Welcome to my site!

 I am an incoming Data Science Faculty Fellow in the Center for Data Science and an Assistant Professor of Politics at New York University.
 I am a scholar of American politics and political methodology interested in local politics, race, and data science.
 My research primarily focuses on how small-scale multi-racial democracies (cities) in the United States function in a complex environment.
 The questions I seek to answer speak to democratic representation, elite behavior, and race & ethnic politics.
 In addition to my substantive areas, I have methodological interests in computational methods, experimental design, and causal inference using observational data.

 My dissertation addresses fundamental questions about how citizens shape policy in American local democracy: do local governments translate public opinion to public policy despite a system of overlapping governing institutions; can individuals foster greater responsiveness and transparency among local elites; and how elites respond to diversity in their community.